Contexter/FountainAI-OpenAPI-Parser/models_generator/OpenAPI Component Generators Implementation Plan.md

 - `generate_server_variable.py`

 **Steps**:
-1. Implement each generator and test for integration within `generate_models.py`.
+1. Run `batch_5_update.py` to update each generator with finalized field structures.
-2. Confirm that all fields align with OpenAPI security, server, and tagging requirements.
+2. Confirm that `generate_models.py` accurately includes all security, server, and tagging details.

 ---